-Immigrant women in the United States who find themselves in abusive situations in their home can turn to a variety of legal and social services for help.
+The human rights organization Amnesty International has launched a global campaign to eradicate violence against women.
+One aspect of this problem is domestic abuse ? an issue that particularly concerns many immigrant women in the United States.
 Today on New American Voices, Leslye Orloff, a lawyer and the director of the Battered Immigrant Women Program in Washington, D.C., talks about some of the unique problems immigrant women face, and some of the remedies that are available to them.

-Leslye Orloff says that almost 60 percent of immigrant women who are married or were married when they came to this country have been victims of domestic abuse ? a rate that is somewhat higher than the rates for American women generally.
-One of the reasons for this, Ms Orloff says, is that U.S. laws give men control over the immigration status of their spouses ? that is to say, the man usually receives the visa, and the wife and children come as dependents.
+Leslye Orloff says that almost 60 percent of immigrant women who are married or were married when they came to the United Stateshave been victims of domestic abuse.
+One of the reasons for this, Ms. Orloff says, is that U.S. laws give men control over the immigration status of their spouses ? that is to say, the man usually receives the visa, and the wife and children come as dependents.

 ?Immigrant factors ? the stresses, the economic problems, the cultural issues ? don?t cause the abuse themselves.
 What those conditions do is create barriers that make it harder for victims to get help.
 They act to keep or to lock immigrant victims in bad relationships that are violent for longer than many U.S. women remain.?